Riemannian Metric Learning via Optimal Transport: Method

 After parametrizing our problem variables with neural networks, we optimize the objective in \eqref{eq:dual-objective} via alternation.
-In the first phase of our scheme, we solve the inner problem by holding $A$ fixed (initializing it as $A(x) \equiv I$) and solving for the optimal $\phi^k$.
+In the first phase of our scheme, we solve the inner problem by holding $A$ fixed (initializing it as $A(x) = A^{-1}(x) \equiv I$) and solving for the optimal $\phi^k$.
 This step decouples over the potentials $\phi^k$, and each of the resulting problems is an instance of the dual problem for the 1-Wasserstein distance on $\mathcal{M}$.
-In the second phase, we solve the outer problem by fixing the $\phi^k$ from the previous step and solving for the optimal matrix field $A(x)$.
+We approximate the integrals in \eqref{eq:dual-objective} as sample means $\frac{1}{N}\sum_{i=1}^N\phi^k(x_i)$, where the $\{x_i\}$ are samples from the distributions $\rho^k_0$ and $\rho^k_1$.
+We likewise approximate the Lipschitz penalty \eqref{eq:gradient-penalty} and the regularizer \eqref{eq:regularizer} as sample means over draws from $\rho^k_0$ and $\rho^k_1$ and over $t$ drawn uniformly from $[0,1]$.
+In the second phase, we solve the outer problem by fixing the optimal $\phi^k$ from the previous step and solving for the optimal matrix field $A(x)$.
 We optimize both problems using AdamW \citep{loshchilov2018decoupled}.
-Few alternations are needed in practice to obtain high-quality results; see Appendix \ref{sec:alternating-scheme-convergence} for a demonstration.
+Few alternations are needed in practice to obtain high-quality results.

-The results in Section \ref{sec:preliminaries} show that given a fixed metric defined by $A(x)$, the optimal $\nabla \phi^k$ from the first phase of our scheme point along $A$-geodesics joining pairs of points $(x, s^k(x))$ where $x \sim \rho^k_0$ and $s^k$ solves \eqref{eq:monge}.
+The results in Appendix \ref{sec:riemannian-w1} show that given a fixed metric defined by $A(x)$, the optimal $\nabla \phi^k$ from the first phase of our scheme point along $A$-geodesics joining pairs of points $(x, s^k(x))$ where $x \sim \rho^k_0$ and $s^k$ solves \eqref{eq:monge}.
 At initialization, $A \equiv I$, and these geodesics are line segments in $\mathbb{R}^D$ connecting the matched points.